Background Image for Header:

 Speakers: Dr. Tamara Bailey, West Virginia Wesleyan College & Dr. Sheena Harris, West Virginia University

-This project is being presented with financial assistance from the West Virginia Humanities Council, a state affiliate of the National Endowment for the Humanities.
+This project was presented with financial assistance from the West Virginia Humanities Council, a state affiliate of the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations do not necessarily represent those of the West Virginia Humanities Council or the National Endowment for the Humanities.

-The City of Charleston is providing additional support for this program.
+The City of Charleston is provided additional support for this program.

 March 19, 2021